stefanspringer1/Pipeline/README.md

 # Pipeline

-A simple framework for constructing a pipeline to process a single work item.
+This is a simple framework for constructing a pipeline to process a single work item.

+## Overview

-The idea is that there is now fixed scheme for how to compose steps of a processing pipeline, as any scheme that one could think of might not be flexible enough.
-Instead, the concept is that is only “functions calling functions”, but certain function are steps.
-So you get waht you need to define, control and log a processing pipeline, but with maximal flexibiliy and also in an efficnet way.
+The idea is that there is no fixed declarative schema for composing the steps of a processing pipeline for a single work item, as any conceivable schema might not be flexible enough.
+Instead, the concept is simply “functions calling functions,” with specific functions acting as steps.
+This gives you everything you need to define, control, and log a processing pipeline with maximum flexibility and efficiency.

+The framework is designed to also handle steps defined in other packages.
+It can reduce errors that occur in called steps to a specific severity level, which is very useful e.g. if a fatal error in another package should be treated as just a normal error in your application.

+The problem of prerequisites for a step (things that must be done beforehand) is solved in a simple way: A step can call other steps before completing its own work, but these steps (like all steps in general) will only be executed if they have not been executed previously.
+(You can change this behavior for a specific section of code by “forcing” execution.)

+To facilitate further description, we will already introduce some of the types used.
 You define a complex processing of one “work item” that can be executed within an `Execution` environment.
 For each work item a separate `Execution` instance has to be created.
 If more than one work item is to be processed, then more than one `Execution` instance has to be used.

-The logging is thought to be independant from some specific logging implemetation.
-So no actual logging implemenatation is provided, but it also means that teh logging used by packages should be formulated without any reliance on an actual logging implemenatation.
-So there is some functionality provided here to make this possible.
-E.g. various messsage types (error, info, etc.) are provided (more than most actual logging implementations provide) and you have to then match them to the message types provided by logging implementations used by your application.
+This framework does not provide its own logging implementation.
+However, the logging used by packages should be able to be formulated independently of the actual logging implementation.
+Log messages can therefore be generated via methods of the `Execution` instance and then must be processed by an `ExecutionInfoConsumer` provided by you.
+The `ExecutionInfoConsumer` must also handle information about the execution of the steps.
+This information is contained in the `ExecutionInfo` type, which the `ExecutionInfoConsumer` must be able to process.
+More granular error types are available than in most actual logging implementations, which you must then map to the message types of the logging implementation used by your application.

-This flexibility also applies to metadata such as information about the work item or some process ID.
-The `Execution` described below demand some metadata, but the type of this metadata can be of any kind as long as the protocol `ExecutionMetaData` is fullfilled, which in the current version of package just means the metadata has to conform to `CustomStringConvertible` (to get a textual description) and `Sendable`.
+Concerning metadata such as a “process ID”, the pipline steps should not need to know about it.
+The `ExecutionInfoConsumer` should handle any metadata and add it to the actual log entries if required.

+The implementation of `ExecutionInfo` contains methods that simplify the creation of an actual text log entry.
+Cf. the implementation of `ExecutionInfoConsumerForLogger` in the test cases, which are generally a good way to see the features of this framework in action.

 The framework can also handle asynchronous calls (see the section about working in asynchronous contexts).

-This framework relies in part on some easy conventions[^1] to make the logic of your processing more intelligible.
-At its core it is just “functions calling functions” and such gives you at once perfomance, flexibility, and type safety.
-(So it does not define a process logic in a “traditional” way, which would not allow such flexibility.)

-[^1]: One can remove the term “convention” entirely from the description and say that the processing is controlled by calls to the `effectuate` and `force` methods with unique identifiers, which implements a process management.
-The conventions are used for clarity and are not decisive from a conceptual point of view.

 This documentation contains some motivation.
 For a quick start, there is a tutorial below.
 For more details, you might look at the conventions (between horizontal rules) given further below and look at some code samples from the contained tests.

-[WorkflowInVapor](https://github.com/stefanspringer1/WorkflowInVapor) is a simple [Vapor](https://vapor.codes) app using a workflow.

-The API documentation is to be created by using DocC, e.g. in Xcode via „Product“ / „Build Documentation“.[^2]
+The API documentation is to be created by using DocC, e.g. in Xcode via „Product“ / „Build Documentation“.

-[^2]: But note that in the current state of DocC, that documentation will not document any extensions, see the Swift issue [SR-15410](https://github.com/apple/swift-docc/issues/210).

 The `import Pipeline` and other imports are being dropped in the code samples.